-Principles of Accounting II (C-ID:ACCT 120) UC, CSU Prerequisite: ACC-1A
+Principles of Accounting II (C-ID:ACCT 120) UC, CSU Prerequisite: ACC-1A procedures used in preparing financial statements.
+54 hours lecture.

 Description: A study of managerial accounting principles and information systems including basic concepts, limitations, tools and methods to support the internal decision-making functions of an organization.
 54 hours lecture.
-(Letter grade only)
+(Letter grade only.)

-Applied Accounting/Bookkeeping Prerequisite: None
+Applied Accounting/Bookkeeping CSU

 Description: An introductory course for students who are nonaccounting majors.
 The focus is basic bookkeeping and accounting principles for both merchandising and service oriented small business enterprises.
 Emphasis is on the development of skills to record business transactions for cash and accrual methods, as well as the procedures to prepare financial statements and complete an accounting cycle.
 Attention is given to special journals, subsidiary ledgers, and payroll and banking procedures.
 54 hours lecture.
-(Letter Grade, or Pass/No Pass option.)
+(Letter grade or Pass/No Pass option.)